cjneely10/BioMetaDB/Example/README.md

 matching_genomes = table.query("n50 < total_length")

 # View query results
-for match in matching_genomes.results:
+for match in matching_genomes:
     print(match)</code></pre>

-The power of the SQLAlchemy package becomes apparent here - using the `filter` function, users can easily create fast and powerful SQL queries that are based on the fields provided in the `.tsv` file!
+The power of the SQLAlchemy package becomes apparent here - users can easily create fast and powerful SQL queries that are based on the fields provided in the `.tsv` file!

 ## Update an existing table with additional data